OverSurge/PS1-Argonaut-Reverse/README.md

 2. Install the required Python packages: `pip install -r requirements.txt`.
 3. You can now launch the scripts, there are 2 at the moment:

-- dat_slicing.py: Extracts all files (like WADs) from raw game files (.DIR/.DAT).
+- extract_files_from_dat.py: Extracts all files (like WADs) from raw game files (.DIR/.DAT).
-- assets_export.py: Processes raw game files or WADs and extract assets from them.
+- export_assets.py: Extracts assets (textures, music, levels, etc) from raw game files or WADs.

 ## Disclaimers